Training

 Facilities Management employees practicing CPR on dummies

-*Pre-requisite/class pairing: Bloodborne Pathogens
+*Pre-requisite/class pairing: Bloodborne Pathogens (BBP)

-Forklift (New Operator)
+Forklift Operator (New Operator)

 All employees who will operate a forklift are required to receive training prior to operation.
 This online and practical hands-on course cover inspection and safe operation of forklifts.
-This course will teach employees the operational differences between a car and a forklift, power sources, capabilities, stability, and carbon monoxide hazards while operating while operating propane or diesel trucks inside buildings.
-An online evaluation is required to pass the online course; and an operator's license will be issued to each trainee who shows competence and achieves a passing grade on the practical hands-on evaluation.
+This course will teach employees the operational differences between a car and a forklift, power sources, capabilities, stability, and carbon monoxide hazards while operating propane or diesel trucks inside buildings.
+An online evaluation is required to pass the online course.

-Forklift (Recertification)
+Forklift Operator (Recertification)

-*Pre-requisite/class pairing: Forklift New Operator
+*Pre-requisite/class pairing: Forklift New Operator online course & practical hands-on training

 *Recertification: 3 years